milaninayak123/milaninayak123/README.md

   &nbsp;•&nbsp;
   📍 Gurugram, India
 </p>
----

 ### 💜 About Me

-I work as a **Product Support Engineer at Zenarate**, where I spend my days deep in SQL, conversational datasets, and Power BI dashboards for enterprise clients across banking, healthcare, insurance, and telecom.
+I work as a **Product Support Analyst at Zenarate**, where I spend my days deep in SQL, conversational datasets, and Power BI dashboards for enterprise clients across banking, healthcare, insurance, and telecom.

 I'm a B.Tech graduate in Computer Science from **KIIT University**.
-Outside of work, I'm usually solving problems on LeetCode or Codeforces, working on side projects.
+Outside of work, I'm usually solving problems on LeetCode, hitting the gym, or working on side projects.

 ---